 The Company's Dividend Investment Scheme ("DIS") provides Shareholders with the opportunity to reinvest their cash dividends into new shares in the Company at the latest published NAV per share.
 New VCT shares attract the same tax reliefs as shares purchased through an Offer for Subscription.
-A total of 2,674,764 (2022: 1,901,145) Ordinary shares were allotted as a result of dividends paid during the year resulting in £2.07 million (2022: £1.81 million) of cash being retained by the Company.
+A total of 3,970,532 (2023: 2,674,764) Ordinary shares were allotted as a result of dividends paid during the year resulting in £2.80 million (2023: £2.07 million) of cash being retained by the Company.

-Shareholders wishing to take advantage of the scheme for any future dividends can join the DIS by completing a mandate form available on the Company's website, under the 'Dividends' heading, at: www.incomeandgrowthvct.co.uk, or alternatively, Shareholders can opt-out by contacting City Partnership, using their details provided under Corporate Information on page 88.
+Shareholders wishing to take advantage

+of the scheme for any future dividends

+can join the DIS by completing a

+mandate form available on the Company's website, under the 'Dividends' heading, at: www.incomeandgrowthvct.co.uk, or alternatively, Shareholders can opt-out by contacting City Partnership, using their details provided under Corporate Information on page 90.
+Shareholders who hold their shares in a Nominee company can still join the DIS scheme by instructing the Nominee provider to elect for the DIS Shares on their behalf.
+Please note that on the merger, if you were a member of the DIS in MIG 4 VCT but not in the Company's DIS, City Partnership may have created a new account with the different mandate instructions in accordance with the provisions set out in the Prospectus.
+You can instruct City Partnership to amalgamate the two accounts and have one common DIS membership.
+The new shares are also eligible for Income Tax Relief.